gadse/gadse.github.io/_posts/2020-06-23-github-pages-custom-domain.md

 Basically, all your posts are separate Markdown files in `_posts`, your pages are Markdown files in `_pages`.
 The later are sub-pages of your blog that can be reached via the headers in the top right corner after adding them to the `_data/navigation.yml` file:
 ![Pages Example](/assets/images/pages-bar.png)
 As you might notice, I added a page called "RPG" to the ones that are set up by default.
-You can add pages to `_pages`without adding them to the `navigation.yml`, but then your page will only be reachable directly via its URL or via the blog's search.
+You can add pages to `_pages`without adding them to the `navigation.yml`, but then your page will only be reachable directly via its URL.
+This can be handy if you want only a few select people to know about a page, but don't rely on that as web crawlers are a thing and because that page's Markdown file is still right there in your repo.

 I put my images into `assets/images`, but that location is not as important as the previous two directories.
 Your blog title, bio, theme skins, and more can be configured in the `_config.yml`.
 At the time of writing, this blog uses the "air" theme.
 In a completely basic Jekyll blog, the root/landing page of your blog is defined by the `README.md`, but this Jekyll theme is a teeny tiny bit different.

 So now you know to put your posts into `_posts` and your pages into `_pages`(and maybe into `navigation.yml`).